cboard-org/cboard-ai-engine/README.md

 - `maxSuggestions`: The maximum number of suggestions to be returned.
 Default is 10.
 Optional.
 Type: number.

 - `symbolSet`: The symbol set to be used.
-Default is `ARASAAC`.
+If `undefined`, images will be searched across all Global Symbol image banks.
 Optional.
 Type: string.

 - `language`: The language to be used.
 Default is `eng`.
 Optional.
 Type: string.